aws/aws-sdk-js-v3/clients/client-eks/README.md

 AWS SDK for JavaScript EKS Client for Node.js, Browser and React Native.

 <p>Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that makes it easy
-for you to run Kubernetes on Amazon Web Services without needing to stand up or maintain your own Kubernetes control plane.
-Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications. </p>
+for you to run Kubernetes on Amazon Web Services without needing to setup or maintain your own Kubernetes control plane.
+Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications.</p>
 <p>Amazon EKS runs up-to-date versions of the open-source Kubernetes software, so you
 can use all the existing plugins and tooling from the Kubernetes community.
 Applications running on Amazon EKS are fully compatible with applications running on any